camptocamp/c2cgeoportal/doc/integrator/ngeo_new_interface.rst

 The administration interface gives access to an ``interface`` table that lists the available interfaces (or pages) of the application.
 The default interfaces are ``desktop`` and ``mobile``.
+Add the name of your interface to the table.
+This can be done using the admin interface.

 Checker
 ~~~~~~~